 I’m happy to offer my humble opinion based on my research and experience.

 Yes, YES, *Y*E*S* the mercury is harmful.
 Amalgam fillings release mercury vapor continuously.
 Even fillings which are many decades old continue to relentlessly release shocking amounts of mercury vapor.
 This vapor easily enters the body.
-There is much more that I would like to say about mercury and will be building an opinion section of this website soon.
+There is much more that I would like to say about mercury, so please ask me in person.

 - Should I replace my silver (amalgam) fillings with an alternative material?